Positivity, innovative treatment help Myrtle Beach mother beat breast cancer

 Dr. Craig Brackett, medical director of the Tidelands Health breast health program and Gainey’s surgeon, says patients who come to Tidelands Health for cancer treatment benefit from an individualized approach to care based upon each patient’s unique circumstances.

-The Tidelands Health Cancer Care Network, an affiliate of MUSC Health, is our region’s most comprehensive provider of cancer care.
+The Tidelands Health Cancer Care Network, a collaboration with MUSC Health, is our region’s most comprehensive provider of cancer care.

 “When you receive a cancer diagnosis, you need the best team, technology and treatments to fight the disease,” says Dr. Brackett.
 “At Tidelands Health, we bring together a multidisciplinary care team to offer each patient an integrated, personalized approach to treatment.”